alem-01/alem_public/subjects/flutter_piscine/bizzCard/README.md

 </center>

+### **Bonus**
-- Bonus : add a FloatingActionButton to make a call to a given number
+   Add a FloatingActionButton to make a call to a given number

-Note: you can only import from package:flutter/ and from dart standard packages
+> Note: you can only import from package:flutter/ and from dart standard packages